lkellermann/sparkify-dw/README.md

 [IAM_ROLE]
 ARN=arn:aws:iam::************:role/AmazonS3ReadOnlyAccess
 ```
 The `HOST` parameter is the endpoint property of the cluster where the database `DB_NAME` is stored.
 The parameters `DB_USER` and `DB_PASSWORD` are respectively the database username and it's password.
-It's not necesserally the same of those defined at `setup.yaml` file.
-On the other hand the `DB_PORT` parameter is the same value defined on `setup.yaml`.

-The `ARN` parameter contains your AWS User ID and is attached to the S3 Read Only policy to get the data to populate taging tables related to this project.
-The S3 address are declared in the copy queries at sql/copy/ directory that populates the staging_events and staging_songs tables.

-The sample of the `cfg` code above is also provided on `dwh.cfg-template` file in this repository.

 ## **Software requirements**  <a name = "software_requirements"></a>
 ---